DerimB/MusicDatabase/README.md

 - **Advanced MySQL Implementation:** Implemented advanced MySQL features for improved data organization and relationships.
 This included creating complex queries to extract meaningful information from the database.

 ## Technical Skills:
--**Database Design:** Leveraged MySQL to optimize the structure and relationships within the music database.
+- **Database Design:** Leveraged MySQL to optimize the structure and relationships within the music database.
 This involved translating the ER diagram into a functional database schema.
--**MySQL:** Demonstrated proficiency in MySQL through the creation and management of a complex music database.
+- **MySQL:** Demonstrated proficiency in MySQL through the creation and management of a complex music database.